Jucodez/Eyo-Tech-Sales-Analysis-Project/README.md

 ### Data Exploration

-The data analysis process started off with an SQL Server Database.
+The data analysis process started off with examining the data contained in a Microsoft Excel workbook.

+This data was transferred to a Microsoft SQL Server Database using SQL Server Integration Services (SSIS).

 The tables in the database are: